Xayahp/BFU-CATP-Assignments/README.md

-# BFU-CATP Assignments Framework
+# HinaPE

 [![MIT License](https://img.shields.io/badge/licence-MIT-brightgreen)]()    [![Latest Release](https://img.shields.io/badge/Latest_Release-0.7.1-blue)]()

 ## Introduction

-This is a dead simple rendering and physics framework for physically based modeling and animation.
+HinaPE is a dead simple rendering and physics framework for physically based modeling and animation.

 This framework is designed as the course assignments of Computer Animation, Theory and Practice.